parasilius/GameOfLife/README.md

 would have a performance like this:
 ![a sample performance](https://uupload.ir/files/3fba_output5.gif)
 ## Simulation Details
-+ Simulation starts with $t = 1$ and continues to infinity.
++ Simulation starts with t = 1 and continues to infinity.
-+ For each $t$ the output buffer should be cleared completely(you are allowed to use the given tip) and the map for the corresponding time should be displayed in the output buffer.
++ For each t, the output buffer should be cleared completely(you are allowed to use the given tip) and the map for the corresponding time should be displayed in the output buffer.
 + Use the symbols █ & ░ to display the live and dead cells correspondingly.